mwfj/CMU_15213_CSAPP3E_Lab/4.CacheLab/README.md

 At **operating system level**, the principle of locality allows the system to use main memory as cache of the most recently referenced chunks of the virutal address space( same as locality between disk and main memory).

 Due to the **memory hierarchy** conception, the storage devices get slower, cheaper, and larger as we move from higher to lower levels, where the highest level(L0) can be accesses by CPU in a single clock cycle, whereas the next level SRAM cache can be taken a few clock cycles(see the table below).
 Furthermore, the central idea of a memory hierarchy is that for each `k`, the faster and smaller storage device at level `k `serves **as a cache for the larger and slower storage device at the level** `k+1`.
 In other words, each level in the hierarchy caches data objects from the next lower level.
+[Related Stackoverflow Question](https://stackoverflow.com/questions/55752699/what-does-a-split-cache-means-and-how-is-it-usefulif-it-is).

+Of all the caches, the L1 cache needs to have the fastest possible access time (lowest latency), versus how much capacity it needs to have in order to provide an adequate "hit" rate.
+Therefore, it is built using larger transistors and wider metal tracks, trading off space and power for speed.
+The higher-level caches need to have higher capacities, but can afford to be slower, so they use smaller transistors that are packed more tightly.

 ![mem_hierarchy](./readme-pic/memory_hierarchy.png)